DemianKuipers/MicroWebserver/README.md

 # MicroWebserver

 [MicroWebserver](https://github.com/DemianKuipers/MicroWebserver) is a lightweight HTTP server for MicroPython.
-It supports code defined handlers and simple file serving.
+It supports code defined handlers and static file serving.

 ## Installation

-You can download the files and copy them to your development folder.
-You can use an IDE like [Thonny](https://thonny.org) to upload them to your Raspberry Pi Pico W or ESP board.
+You can download the Http.py file and copy it to your development folder.
+You can use an IDE like [Thonny](https://thonny.org) to upload the files to your Raspberry Pi Pico W or ESP board.

 ## Using the webserver